shreys7/django-todo/README.md

 $ python manage.py runserver
 ```

-You can see the line on which the server is hosted.
 Once the server is hosted, head over to http://127.0.0.1:8000/todos for the App.

 Cheers and Happy Coding :)